salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 #### getAttributes

-Gets the list of attributes from the current user's data.
+Gets the list of attributes from the current user's Contact model.

 ```javascript
 MCCordovaPlugin.getAttributes(successCallback, errorCallback);